How to Become a CPA

 Becker’s got you covered there too!
 Explore Becker's CPE courses.

 How to Become a CPA: FAQs

 Demand for accountants is expected to grow 6% annually through 2028, and CPAs are considered to be the most qualified accountants in industry.
 Here are some important facts about how to be a CPA.

 Becoming a CPA requires you to meet education requirements, gain work experience, apply to take and pass the CPA Exam.
 The process is challenging, but can benefit your career.

 How long does it take to become a CPA?

-If you’re wondering how to get your CPA and the time commitment required, you need to understand the exam test windows.
+If you’re wondering how to become a CPA and the time commitment required, you need to understand the exam test windows.